mustafasarmadd/Cloud-Engineering-Journey/README.md

  - Learned about Additional Gateway Services: AWS Transit Gateway, AWS NAT Gateway, AWS API Gateway.

  ### Day 19  - 20th July 2026
+ - Completed Lesson 4
+ - Learned about Network ACL and Security Group and how they control traffic.
+ - Learned about Custom and Default Configurations of NACL and Security Groups and Also their stateless and stateful property.

+ ### Day 20  - 21th July 2026
  -